-- 1) Create the daily data folder in C:\GC\Data under the name Hgyymmdd (i.e., Hg110422) - 2) Launch ELAN Instrument Control program if it is not already up.
-Do not launch or start any other programs at this time. - 3) Check that the correct ELAN method is loaded and active in the window "Instrument Control Session".
-If it is not correct, load the correct Method file.
-Check under the Sampling tab that "Peristaltic pump under computer control" is unchecked, and the pulldown menu "Sampling" indicates "External". - 4) Check that the correct Sample file in the window "Instrument Control Session" is active.
-If it is not correct, load the correct Sample file. - 5) Load created dataset file "Hgyymmdd" - 6) Check that the GC methods are correctly programmed. - 7) Check that CombiPal® autosampler methods are correctly programmed. - 8) This step offers the advantage that the ELAN data files will be converted in real time to TotalChomTM.rawTM files that have names containing a date-time stamp corresponding to the actual time of injection. - (a) Launch TotalChrom Navigator.
-In the resulting TotalChrom Navigator window, choose menu item "Apps" > "ChromLinkTM" (alternatively, you may launch ChromLinkTM from the operating system "Start" > "Programs" menu). - (b) In the ChromLinkTM program window, choose the menu item "Configuration" > "Mass Details" and check the Nominal Name and Mass for mercury isotopes.
-If it is missing or the ELAN tune ("default.tun") file was re-optimized earlier then ChromLinkTM needs to be configured (see Configuration of ELAN ChromLinkTM on page 35 for details).
+- 1. Check that the GC methods are correctly programmed. - 2.
+Check that CombiPal® autosampler methods are correctly programmed. - 3.
+This step offers the advantage that the ELAN® or NexION® data files will be converted in real time to TotalChomTM.raw" files that have names containing a date-time stamp corresponding to the actual time of injection. - (a) Launch TotalChromTM Navigator.
+In the resulting TotalChromTM Navigator window, choose menu item "Apps" > "ChromLinkTM" (alternatively, you may launch ChromLinkTM from the operating system "Start" > "Programs" menu). - (b) In the ChromLinkTM program window, choose the menu item "Configuration" > "Mass Details" and check the Nominal Name and Mass for mercury isotopes.
+If it is missing or the ELAN® or NexION® tune ("default.tun") file was re-optimized earlier then ChromLinkTM needs to be configured (see Configuration of ELAN® ChromLinkTM on page 38 for details).
 To save time, the analyst may choose to close the TotalChomTM Navigator and ChromLinkTM windows and skip step 6 in its entirety.
-Data file conversion via ChromLinkTM can easily be done during postrun data reprocessing. - (c) In the ChromLinkTM program window, click on the "Browse" button just right of the "ELAN ChromLinkTM file location" field.
-Navigate to the current working folder, double-click on it then click the "OK" button so that ChromLinkTM knows where to save its processed files. - (d) Otherwise, refer to step (b) of Data Processing and Analysis on page 36 for details on proper setting of the ELAN ChromLinkTM window's parameter fields.
-In the ELAN ChromLinkTM window, click the button "Start Processing ELAN Data Files" to put ChromLinkTM in watch mode so it will process each data for each injection in real time.
-A new dialog box will open and indicate it is ready to convert data and waiting for the first file. - 9) Launch Chronos program, which communicates with the CombiPal autosampler and ELAN software. - (a) In the main menu, click on "Sample List" then upload analysis method for SPME fiber cleaning "baking". - (b) Upload "SPME bakeout LEFT.cam" (to clean the left fiber) then select "Create Schedule".
+Data file conversion via ChromLinkTM can easily be done during post-run data reprocessing. - (c) In the ChromLinkTM program window, click on the "Browse" button just right of the "ELAN® ChromLinkTM file location" field.
+Navigate to the current working folder, double-click on it then click the "OK" button so that ChromLinkTM knows where to save its processed files. - (d) Otherwise, refer to step (b) of Data Processing and Analysis on page 39 for details on proper setting of the ELAN® ChromLinkTM window's parameter fields.
+In the ELAN® ChromLinkTM window, click the button "Start Processing ELAN® Data Files" to put ChromLinkTM in watch mode so it will process each data for each injection in real time.
+A new dialog box will open and indicate it is ready to convert data and waiting for the first file. - 4.
+Launch the Chronos program, which communicates with the CombiPal autosampler and ELAN® or NexION® software. - (a) In the main menu, click on "Sample List" then upload analysis method for SPME fiber cleaning "baking". - (b) Upload "SPME bakeout LEFT.cam" (to clean the left fiber) then select "Create Schedule".
 The Schedule window will appear with time intervals required for the measurement.
-Click "RUN" on the main menu, the run window appears and click "run" again to proceed with the fiber cleaning. - (c) Repeat step (b) to clean right fiber and use "SPME bakeout RIGHT.cam"
+Click "RUN" on the main menu.
+The run window appears.
+Click "run" again to proceed with the fiber cleaning.

-(d) After fiber cleaning and daily performance, check to ensure that the QC and samples are ready for analysis using SPME fibers.
-On the "Main Menu" select "Sample List" then click "Load List".
+- (c) Repeat step (b) to clean the right fiber and use "SPME bakeout RIGHT.cam" - (d) After fiber cleaning and daily performance, check to ensure that the QC and samples are ready for analysis using SPME fibers.
+On the "Main Menu", select "Sample List" then click "Load List".
 Upload Dual SPME .csl file.
-This file communicates with Left and Right fibers.
-The table similar to the one below (TABLE 9-15) will appear.
-The table should have Analysis Method "C:\Chronos\Methods\TWIN SPME\cdec.CAM" uploaded.
+This file communicates with the left and right fibers.
+A table similar to the one below (TABLE 7-14) will appear.
+The table will have Analysis Method "C:\Chronos\Methods\TWIN SPME\cdec.CAM" uploaded.